-Here at Propertynews.com, we have compiled a list of ways that you can prepare your house for winter!
+Here at Propertynews.com, we have compiled a list of ways that you can protect your home and keep warm over the winter months.

 8 ways to prepare your house for winter